tsonika/CID-miRNA/README.md

 #CID-miRNA:CID-miRNA: A web server for prediction of novel miRNA precursors in human genome
 http://mirna.jnu.ac.in/cidmirna

 Please cite this article as:

     Tyagi S. et. al., Biochemical and Biophysical Research Communications
     Volume 372, Issue 4, 8 August 2008, Pages 831-834

 CIDmiRNA is the tool for computer-assisted identification of micro-RNA using an SCFG model and has been designed to analyze either a single sequence or complete genome.

+It is written in Python.
+It runs on Python 2.7.x, or 3.3.x or higher.

-It depends on RNAfold, which can be downloaded from http://www.tbi.univie.ac.at/RNA/RNAfold.html It has been tested with version 2.1.8, but it is very likely that earlier versions will work too.
+It also depends on RNAfold, which can be downloaded from http://www.tbi.univie.ac.at/RNA/RNAfold.html It has been tested with version 2.1.8, but it is very likely to work with earlier versions too.

 ###Input sequence